Humane Society hosts free pet food giveaway

 “Right now people are having to make the hard decision whether to feed their pets or to put food on their table and that’s a decision we don’t want anybody to ever have to make,” GHHS Director of Advancement Lane Clemons said.

-Clemons said their numbers of food assistance recipients quadrupled since offering the ‘no questions asked’ giveaways.
+Clemons said their number of food assistance recipients quadrupled since offering the ‘no questions asked’ giveaways.
 Saturday, Clemons says approximately 7,000 pounds of food was given away to owners like Daneen Calavitta.

 Calavitta asked her boss if she could adjust her hours in order to make it to this giveaway.
 She said with the struggle to make ends meet, finding extra money for dog food has been stressful.